#1 Diamondback Haanjo 3$1,300.00100/100?

 Many of these offer multiple hand and riding positions, for comfort over a variety of surfaces and terrain.
 They cover the entire gamut of speeds and styles.

-Sweep of 15° or more sets the wrists at ergonomic angles.
+15° or more sets the wrists at ergonomic angles.
 This places the ulnar nerve at a more natural position over longer distances, lessening fatigue in the process.
 Some bars feature sweep that reaches more severe angles, up to 45°.
 To find your preferred comfort zone, it’s worth experimenting.

 |This flat bar uses 17° of sweep and 1.5” of rise|